mozilla/protocol/components/call-out/readme.md

-A Call Out is a prominent section of a page that contains at minimum a headline, but also may feature a logo, description, and a call-to-action button.
+A Call-Out is a prominent section of a page that contains at minimum a headline, but also may feature a logo, description, and a call-to-action button.
 Content is centered.